Miguel-P/INF5006_Project/README.md

 6. Changed the drop down selectors to a vue-bootstrap component to allow for smoother selection, option resets upon table switching and greyed out instructional text at the top of each dropdown menue.

 ### About Page
 We have one now.
+It's awesome.
+Contains full set of instructions for how to use the dashboard, as well as information about the service.

 ### Index Metrics Page
-A few words.
+TODO.

+### Dashboard Landing Page
+TODO.

 ### Testing
 1. Added CI for python tests using github actions.

+### Linting and Refactoring
+Basic code cleanup, commenting improvements and style guide compliance.